How to Choose Your Neighborhood in Japan: Location, Facilities, Noise, and More

 Unfortunately, avoiding rivers, coastlines, and mountains in Japan is challenging, especially in remote places, so don’t be upset if you end up nearby.
 Just keep an eye on the weather/news and be prepared to evacuate at any time.

-While searching, find out the property’s height above sea level from the real estate agent.
+While searching, ask the real estate agent about the property’s height above sea level.
 If it’s low and near water, it’ll be prone to flooding, so it’s best to look elsewhere.

-While you’re there, see how quickly you can get to the closest high place, such as a tall building or hill, along with the nearest evacuation center in case of disaster.
+While you’re there, see how quickly you can reach the closest high place, such as a tall building or hill, and the nearest evacuation center in case of disaster.

 Schools in the Neighborhood